ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 ```
 # DEFINE ODM COMMAND
-singularity run --bind $images_dir:$output_dir/code/images, --writable-tmpfs odm_latest.sif  \
+singularity run --writable-tmpfs $odm \
 --feature-quality ultra \                                              # feature
 --pc-csv --pc-las \                                                    # point cloud
---mesh-octree-depth 12 \                                            # mesh
+--mesh-octree-depth 12 \                                               # meshing
 --gcp $output_dir/code/images/geo.txt \                                # georeferencing
 --dsm --dtm --smrf-threshold 0.4 --smrf-window 24 \                    # 3D model
 --orthophoto-png --orthophoto-kmz --build-overviews \                  # orthophoto
---use-hybrid-bundle-adjustment --max-concurrency 16 --ignore-gsd \  # performance
+--use-hybrid-bundle-adjustment --max-concurrency 16 \                  # performance
---project-path $output_dir \                                        # project path
+--project-path $output_dir --ignore-gsd \                              # inputs / outputs
 --time                                                                 # runtime info
 ```

-The syntax of the first line launches via the singularity container the odm image.
-All further --X flags/arguments define the set of options used in photogrammetry analysis.
-For clarity and readability, a long command line has been broken into multiple lines using the special character, backslash ` \ `.
-Thus, be careful when adding or removing options. <br>*The order of the options entered does not matter but they have been grouped by their impact on various outputs.*
+The syntax of the first line launches via the singularity container the odm image, `$odm`.
+All further `--X` flags/arguments define the set of options used in photogrammetry analysis.
+For clarity and readability, a long command line has been broken into multiple lines using the special character, backslash <b><code> \ </code></b>.
+Thus, be careful when adding or removing options.
+Also, <b>do NOT write any characters</b> after backslash character *(# comments are placed in this code block only for educational purposes)*.
+The order of the options entered does not matter but they have been grouped by their impact on various outputs.

 You can find a complete <b>list of all available options</b> with a description in the official OpenDroneMap documentation: [v2.8.8](https://docs.opendronemap.org/arguments/).
 <span style="color: #ff3870;font-weight: 600;">Click on the selected headline in the list below to expand the corresponding section with options.</span>